shahabahreini/AI-Commit-Assistant/README.md

 3. Configure the extension:
    - Set "Hugging Face" as your provider
    - Enter your API key
+   - Use the "Load Available Models" feature to browse and select from thousands of models
+   - Search and filter models in real-time for optimal selection
    - Select or enter your preferred model identifier

+**Enhanced Model Selection**: The extension now features dynamic model loading from the Hugging Face Hub, allowing you to search through available models and select the best one for your needs directly from the settings interface.

 ### Ollama